top of page

 Lake Louise is located in a natural area with a lot of wildlife, including bears, elk, and moose.
 Be sure to follow all posted guidelines for wildlife safety and keep a safe distance from any animals you may encounter.

-⪢ Respect for the environment
+⪢ Respect for the Environment

 As a national park, it's important to respect the natural environment and follow Leave No Trace principles.
 This means packing out all trash, staying on designated trails, and avoiding any actions that could harm the local wildlife or vegetation.